-In relation to a previously approved dwelling with a height of 6m, it would appear that the representation is referring to an approved application in 2016.
+In relation to a previously approved dwelling with a height of 6m, it appear that representation is referring to an approved application in 2016.
 This has now lapsed.
 There was another dwelling approved in 2017 with an approved height of 8.2m.
 This permit is still valid until 22 September 2021 due to an extension of time being granted for the permit.
 The 2017 application was placed on public notification with no representations received during this process.